Man charged with abusing Stan Lee pleads not guilty

 Lee’s daughter, Joan, said in a request for a restraining order last year that Morgan was manipulating the mentally declining Lee, preventing him from seeing family and friends, and trying to take control of his money and business affairs.
 A restraining order was granted last June that barred Morgan from contact with Lee and revealed a police elder abuse investigation.

 Los Angeles Superior Court Judge Francis Bennett set a hearing for Thursday morning to determine the source of money offered to secure Morgan’s release.
 His bail is set at $300,000.
-Kessel said Morgan’s mother would be providing the bail money.

 Lee was the public face of Marvel Comics and beloved for his appearances at comic book conventions and his cameos in Marvel movies, including a posthumous one in April’s “Avengers: Endgame.”